Skip advert

 The Alfa Romeo Stelvio Quadrifoglio is on this list not just because it’s a more practical version of the brilliant Giulia, but because it has an exciting driving experience all of its own.
 This is underpinned by the Stelvio’s all-wheel-drive system, an element that fundamentally changes the way this car drives in comparison to the rear-drive Giulia.

-It’s different in the way it steers, comes with more suspension travel and a chassis balance that makes it feel almost like a tall and Italian Nissan GT-R. It has a generous rear bias and almost transparent all-wheel-drive system that gives this Alfa a high level of agility, especially in slippery conditions.
-And while the extra weight is noticeable, it’s not a deal breaker as the superb twin-turbocharged V6 will still pull with almost the same intensity as in the lighter and purer Giulia.
+The steering is quick and precise in the usual Alfa style, and the chassis balance almost makes it feel like a tall and Italian Nissan GT-R. It has a generous rear bias that gives this Alfa a high level of adjustability, especially in slippery conditions.
+And while the extra weight of the Stelvio is noticeable compared to its three-box relative, it’s not a deal breaker as the superb twin-turbocharged V6 still pulls with almost the same intensity.

 Advertisement - Article continues below